avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 ng test # or: `npm test`
 ```

-Because we've modified the app, a test in `app.spec.ts` fail!
+Because we've modified the app, a test in `app.spec.ts` fails!

 - Fix the test *"should render title"* by guessing what's wrong

-### Finally let's build the app for production
+### Finally, let's build the app for production

 ```bash
 ng build # or: `npm run build`
 ```

-- Open a Terminal in `dist/my-first-app/browser/` directory and run the command:
+- Open a Terminal in the `dist/my-first-app/browser/` directory and run the command:

 ```bash
 npx serve --single .